 The purpose of screening is early diagnosis and treatment.
-Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
-Since glaucoma usually has no symptoms and can occur in anybody regardless of risk factors, everybody should be screened for the disease as recommended by their physician.
+Screening tests are administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
+Since glaucoma usually has no symptoms and can occur in anybody regardless of risk factors, everybody should be screened for the disease as recommended by their eye doctor.

 During your eye exam, your eye care professional may do the following tests:

 Visual acuity —This test measures how well you see at various distances.
 You will be asked to look at a chart of letters or numbers and identify what you see.

 Tonometry —This test measures the pressure inside the eye.
 There are several types of tonometry; in air tonometry, a puff of air is blown onto the cornea to take the measurement.
 Another type uses a small plastic device (Goldman tonometer) that lightly pushes against your eye in order to measure your intraocular pressure.
 For this test, the eye is first numbed with an eye drop, so you do not feel anything.

 Gonioscopy —The eye care professional can see the drainage angle of your eye using a special lens.

 Pupil dilation —Drops are put in your eyes that enlarge/dilate your pupils.
 This allows the eye care professional to see more of the inside of your eye.
 Your close-up (near) vision may remain blurred for several hours afterwards and you may be sensitive to bright light.
 Ask your doctor for a pair of sunglasses after the dilation.

 Ophthalmoscopy —Once your pupils are dilated, the eye care professional will examine your optic nerve and the rest of your retina with an instrument called an ophthalmoscope.
 The color and appearance of the optic nerve may indicate if damage from glaucoma is present and how extensive it is.
 Your doctor will probably take pictures of your optic nerve for future comparison.